Their children are almost continually with them-they are seen by them in nearly all they do, in their habitual conduct, and character at home.

 What, then, ought to be the parents' behavior at home?

-The whole cultivation, and direction, and management of a child's mind, from the very dawn of reason, should be carried on with special reference to the formation of Christian character
+The whole cultivation, and direction, and management of a child's mind, from the very dawn of reason, should be carried on with special reference to the formation of Christian character.

-This should be the one thing, to which all other things should be subordination.
+This should be the one thing, to which all other things should be

-The silent influence in parental conduct is far greater, either for good or for evil, than most parents are aware of.
+greater, either for good or for evil, than most parents are aware

-They teach by what they say, they influence by what they do; and also by what they do not say, and do not perform.
+they do; and also by what they do not say, and do not

-The pious parents, who embody a meek, benevolent, ardent and consistent godliness in their character, exert a tremendous influence over the minds of their children!
+The pious parents, who embody a meek, benevolent, ardent and

-But oh! the dreadful contrast in the case of those parents who are characterized by ungodly dispositions, worldly associations, mirthful and extravagant living, trifling conversation, and lack of all seriousness and spirituality.
+characterized by ungodly dispositions, worldly associations, mirthful and extravagant living, trifling conversation, and lack of all seriousness and spirituality.

-Oh! what can be expected from such parents-but children who regard their religion with disgust?
+Oh! what can be expected from such parents-but children who

 Every man is best known at home.